andrea-calligaris/ff8-sounds-catalog/sound-information.md

 Enemies have a lot of unnamed attacks; for those, I've used the names in [finalfantasy.fandom.com](https://finalfantasy.fandom.com/wiki/).
 In any case, the name of the enemy is specified before the skill to avoid any confusion.

-## Different game versions (pitch changes)
+## Different game versions (reverb effect and pitch changes)

-The PSX version of FFVIII changes the pitch of sound effects in real time, while the PC versions do not.
+The PSX version of FFVIII changes the pitch of sound effects in real time and it adds a reverb effect which makes all the sounds way more pleasurable to listen to, while the PC versions don't do any of these things.
 For example, on PSX Angelo barks in a higher pitch, Doomtrain's level crossing bell has a raised pitch, Elvoret's death sound effect has a lowered pitch.

 ## Menus

+- `1 cursor`:
+  - Move cursor.
+  - Confirm.
 - `9 cancel`:
-  - Menu: go back.
+  - Menu: go back / discard.
   - Centra Ruins: exit code input (confirms the code).
+- `36 common_menu_sound`:
+  - Save slot loaded.
+  - Change to HP warning.
+  - Didn't receive EXP.
+  - GF level up, layered with `41`.
+  - GF learned an ability, layered with `41`.
+- `41`:
+  - Level up (for both characters and GFs; for GFs, layered with `36`).
+  - GF learned an ability (layered with `36`).

+## Common sounds used everywhere in the game

 - `16 error`:
   - Menu: unavailable option.
   - Zell's Limit Break: time up.
   - Dream #2: Laguna loses the key.
   - Missile Base: wrong password entered on the control panel (should be 'EDEA').
+  - MD level: opening the big valve: time up.
   - Centra Ruins: Code error.
   - Train mission: error entering the code`:
     - When the code has not been entered in time: normally played.